MicrosoftDocs/machine-learning-server-docs/microsoft-r/r/how-to-developer-pemar.md

 When working with reference class, here are a few tips to keep in mind:

 -   Reference class generators are created using *setRefClass*.
-For the PEMA classes, we will use a wrapper for that function, *setPemaClass*.
+For the PEMA classes, we use a wrapper for that function, *setPemaClass*.
 -   Field values are changed within methods using the non-local assignment operator (*\<\<-*)
--   Methods are documented internally with an initial line of text, rather than in an .Rd file.
+-   Methods are documented internally with an initial line of text, rather than in a .Rd file.
 This information is accessed using the $help method for the generator function.
 -   The reference class object can be accessed in the methods using *.self*
 -   The parent method can be accessed using *.callSuper*
--   Use the *usingMethods* call to declare that a method will be used by another method.
+-   Use the *usingMethods* call to declare that a method is used by another method.
--   The code for a method can be displayed using an instantiated reference class object, e.g. *myRefClassObj$initialize*.
+-   The code for a method can be displayed using an instantiated reference class object, for example, *myRefClassObj$initialize*.

 ## A Tutorial Introduction to RevoPemaR